Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - Cover Dutch oven completely and let boil for 3 minutes on medium-high heat

 - Remove cover and then boil, stirring the noodles into the meat mixture.
+(It seems impossible, but I promise it works 😁)

 - Turn off heat, cover completely and let sit for 5 minutes.
 Serve with cornbread or potato salad!